-Bill Cosby Juror Says He Voted to Convict Because of Entertainer's Admission He Gave Quaaludes to Women
+Bill Cosby Juror: Why I Voted to Convict the Disgraced Entertainer of Sexual Assault

 “I really only found out about it after I got home, that I looked online to see what everything was.
 I didn’t really even know about the #MeToo movement,” Snyder said.

-Cosby was convicted on three aggravated indecent sexual assault charges, each of which carries a prison sentence of up to 10 years.
+Cosby was convicted on three aggravated indecent sexual assault charges.
+He is appealing.

-After the verdict, Cosby’s attorney Tom Mesereau said the defense plans to appeal.

-Note: Editor’s note: This article was originally published on April 30, 2018.
-On Tuesday, Bill Cosby was sentenced to three to 10 years in prison after being convicted in the spring of sexually assaulting former Temple University employee Andrea Constand.